DeanLeong/active-record-landlord-exercise/README.md

 - Save the object that you updated to the database
 - Update an object using the update method
 - Delete one of the objects you've created

-## Submitting

-Push your code and make a PR back to this repo.